Bad Lausick: 19th century

 Lignite mining in the vicinity of the town started in 1813, supplying fuel for lime kilns.
 In the course of the mining operations, a medicinal spring was discovered in 1820.
 One year later, the first spa opened, named Hermannsbad after its founder.
 In 1840 a new school with four classrooms and four teachers' quarters was built, serving 500 pupils.
 1878 can be considered as the zenith of the lignite mining and lime burning industries, with 36 pits and 20 kilns in Köllsdorf alone.
 In 1882 the spa was acquired by the town, and textile merchant Johann Gottfried Becker established his business in the town centre.
-Construction of the Bügerschule (civic school) for 900 pupils started in 1886, and in 1887 the Leipzig–Geithain railway via Lausick opened.
+Construction of the Bürgerschule (civic school) for 900 pupils started in 1886, and in 1887 the Leipzig–Geithain railway via Lausick opened.
 A fire in the town hall in 1890 destroyed a large inventory of documents.
 25 felt-making businesses in the town in 1890 signified the heyday of this industry.
 At this time, there were also 11 lignite mines, five lime kilns, 30 agricultural businesses, 20 bakers, 25 shoemakers, 25 tailors, 17 weavers, 10 butchers and 43 other craftsman's establishments as well as 23 restaurants and inns.
 Starting around 1895, clay processing developed and gave later rise to the silicate factory.
 A new town hall and a post office were built in 1897, and a court of law in 1898.